 Known as the land of fire and ice, Iceland has emerged within the past few years as a booming tourist location.
 This Nordic nation is filled with black sand beaches, waterfalls, mountains, and glaciers lagoons that are just waiting to be explored.
 There are some trusted tourist companies offering Iceland Adventure Tours that will lead you to the discovery of ice caves and other natural wonders that will leave you breathless.
 So, if you’re ready to explore, check out what Iceland has to offer.

 Many travelers are familiar with the larger islands of Indonesia that are great for beach vacations, but the islands of Raja Ampat have largely gone ignored.
 They’re starting to become more popular, however, so make sure to get there before all the other tourists figure out what they’re missing!
 These islands have been touted to have some of the best scuba diving and snorkeling in the entire South Pacific region, as these islands are home to 75 percent of the world’s coral population as well as 43 percent of the world’s fish species.

 Chile is a South American country that tends to be overlooked simply because it is so far south.
 But not to fear, there is something for everyone in this incredible country.
 Elqui Valley is becoming more popular for tourists due to its nature that is just waiting to be explored.
 It is also home to the world’s first International Dark Sky Sanctuary, which has over one dozen observatories.
 During the day, you can explore the ancient hiking trails of the Andes, visit a local winery, and eat great food with the locals.

 Whether you have a week-long break or are looking for a summer getaway, these vacation spots go beyond the typical.
-If you’re looking for a ice-cave adventure, a star gazing experience, or a relaxing time on the beach, consider these hidden treasure vacation spots to ensure your vacation is one to remember.
+If you’re looking for an ice-cave adventure, a stargazing experience, or a relaxing time on the beach, consider these hidden treasure vacation spots to ensure your vacation is one to remember.